What happens when a succession plan goes right?

 Unfortunately, having a succession plan in the financial industry isn’t the norm.
-A 2018 study by the Financial Planning Association and Janus Henderson revealed that “73 percent of financial advisors don’t have a written succession plan, including 60 percent of those within five years of retirement.”
+A 2018 study by the Financial Planning Association and Janus Henderson revealed that 73 percent of financial professionals don’t have a written succession plan, including 60 percent of those within five years of retirement.

-While it’s not known what percentage of female advisors fall into the no-succession plan category, the Financial Focus partners would not be part of it.
+While it’s not known what percentage of female financial professionals fall into the no-succession plan category, the Financial Focus partners would not be part of it.

-There are three basic approaches to succession: an external sale, internal advisor sale or hire and groom an associate advisor.
-Williams and Foote chose option three – bring an associate advisor into the firm and let the succession proceed over time.
+There are three basic approaches to succession: an external sale, internal financial professional sale or hire and groom an associate financial professional.
+Williams and Foote chose option three – bring an associate financial professional into the firm and let the succession proceed over time.

 An important part of a successful transition is finding the right successor, someone with a similar philosophy on advising.
 The Financial Focus partners had created a women-focused firm with a culture based on exemplary client service.
 That would lie at the heart of their decision.

 “We fall in love with our clients,” Williams said.
-“Far beyond the usual advisor/client relationship.”
+“Far beyond the usual (financial professional/) client relationship.”
 The partners had even guided clients into nursing homes and conducted their funerals.

 Williams and Foote wanted someone with the same philosophy, along with some other, very specific, criteria.

-“Being a woman advisor, focusing heavily on women clients is our niche,” said Williams.
+“Being a woman financial professional, focusing heavily on women clients is our niche,” said Williams.
 “Choosing a woman successor would fit the mold of who we are.
 We also wanted a smart go-getter, someone to complement us and add value to the firm.”